Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 9. Use the instance property table to view detailed entity information for all the shards.
 This is the same information that is displayed in the JMX console, for example, `Base URL`, `Host`, `Last Indexed Changeset Date`, and more.

-    For more information, see [Indexing information available in a JMX client](index-info-jmx.md#instance).
+    For more information, see [Indexing JMX client](#Indexing JMX client).

     1. Click **Summary** to go to the [http://localhost:8983/solr/admin/cores?action=SUMMARY](http://localhost:8983/solr/admin/cores?action=SUMMARY) page on Solr for the specific core.

-        For more information, see [Unindexed Solr Transactions](../concepts/solr-unindex.md).
+        For more information, see [Unindexed Solr Transactions]({% link insight-engine/latest/admin/monitor/index.md %}).

         ![]({% link insight-engine/images/solr6-summary.png %})

     2. Click **SOLR** to go to the Solr Admin screen for the specific core.

-        For more information, see [Connecting to the SSL-protected Solr web application](ssl-protect-solrwebapp.md).
+        For more information, see [Connecting to the SSL-protected Solr web application]({% link insight-engine/latest/config/security/index.md %})

 10. The Shard Group Report section displays information about the shard groups and instances.
 A tabular view of this information is displayed in the shard table in Step 9.
 This information is read-only.